AdobeDocs/commerce-extensibility/src/pages/extensibility.md

 - [Admin UI SDK](admin-ui-sdk/index.md) - Customize and enhance your admin with new pages and features for your merchants

-- [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) - Coordinate and combine multiple API, GraphQL and other sources to a single, queryable GraphQL endpoint
+- [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) - Coordinate and combine multiple API, GraphQL and other sources into a single, queryable GraphQL endpoint

 - [Events](./events/index.md) - Use custom event triggers to interact with other extensible offerings